math-tools/typed-object-oriented-math/amo-grammar/contribute/grammar/README.md

 Start a new translation
 -----------------------

-As the author of `src2prod` is a French amateur coder, the documentation is only actively maintained in French.
+As the author of `amo-grammar` is a French amateur coder, the documentation is only actively maintained in French.
 Here is how to translate it.

-  1. Start by copying and pasting the main `doc` folder where you want to do your translation.
+  1. Start by copying and pasting the main `grammar` folder where you want to do your translation.

-  1. Translate the files without touching the structure used (the writing language used is `tns`, it is very intuitive).
+  1. Simply translate the contents of `desc` and `name`.
+Other parts of each file may be useful for explanations.

-  1. Once the work is well advanced, or even finished, send it to the author of `src2prod`.
+  1. Once the work is well advanced, or even finished, send it to the author of `amo-grammar`.

 > The documentation will necessarily be licensed under a *"Creative Commons - Attribution - Non-Commercial - Share Alike 4.0 International"* license.